nbalepur/persona-anon/README.md

 ### Using LLMs for Persona Inference

-To evaluate the accuracy of any model that has run Persona Inference, perform the following:
+To run Persona Inference with a model, perform the following:
 1. Set `run_name` to a string defining what the run should be called.
 2. Set `model_name` and `model_type` to the model you want to use for persona inference.
 3. Set `experiments=(persona_inference)`.